How to Hire Full Stack Developers: What You Need to Know

 Front-End (client): It is everything a site or application user sees and interacts with.

-Back-End (server): It is responsible for the logic and processing of user interaction in the application, i.e., user requests, work with the database, and API for transferring data.
+Back-End (server): It is responsible for the logic and processing of user interaction in the application, i.e., user requests and work with the database and API for transferring data.
 In a nutshell, this is the “brain” of the application.

 Together, these two components make up the skill set of a full-stack developer.
 However, being a full-stack developer does not mean that the programmer has mastered everything required to work with the front-end or back-end.
 Instead, it means that the developer can work on both sides and understand what happens when building an application.